zulip/zulip/docs/code-style.md

 ### General

-Indentation is four space characters for Python, JS, CSS, and shell scripts.
-Indentation is two space characters for HTML templates.

-We never use tabs anywhere in source code we write, but we have some third-party files which contain tabs.

 Keep third-party static files under the directory `static/third/`, with one subdirectory per third-party project.

-We don't have an absolute hard limit on line length, but we should avoid extremely long lines.
+We have an absolute hard limit on line length only for some files, but we should still avoid extremely long lines.
 A general guideline is: refactor stuff to get it under 85 characters, unless that makes the code a lot uglier, in which case it's fine to go up to 120 or so.

 Whitespace guidelines:

--   Put one space (or more for alignment) around binary arithmetic and equality operators.
--   Put one space around each part of the ternary operator.
 -   Put one space between keywords like `if` and `while` and their associated open paren.
--   Put one space between the closing paren for `if` and `while`-like constructs and the opening curly brace.
-Put the curly brace on the same line unless doing otherwise improves readability.
 -   Put no space before or after the open paren for function calls and no space before the close paren for function calls.
--   For the comma operator and colon operator in languages where it is used for inline dictionaries, put no space before it and at least one space after.
-Only use more than one space for alignment.

 ### JavaScript